itsee-birmingham/standalone_collation_editor/README.md

 * A very small change to the way pre-stage checks are implemented.
 If no message is provided in the configuration then no alert will be displayed, the result of the check will still be followed so if a test fails the unit will not progress to the next stage.
 This was done so that confirm boxes can be used in the code of the check itself to use warnings that can be overridden by the user, in these cases it should be the result of the confirmation which is passed back as the results of the checks.

 * The message on a successful save has been changed from 'Save successful' to 'Last saved:' with a time stamp.

+* The collation data is now simplified at the very start of the exporter process.
+Generally this involved removing keys that are not used but the overtext is also restructured as part of this process and therefore any functions which access the overtext such as ```get_lemma_text()``` will need to be updated to reflect the new, simpler structure.
+Instead of the tokens being accessesed via ```overtext[0]['tokens']``` they are now directly in ```overtext```.